-Kehr (2004), explains that the implicit retention factors in spontaneous, expressive and pleasurable behavior and can be divided into three variables; power, achievement and affiliation.
+Kehr (2004), explains that the implicit retention factors are spontaneous, expressive and pleasurable behavior and can be divided into three variables: 'power' achievement and affiliation.
 Power refers to dominance and social control.
-Achievement is when personal standards of excellence are to be met or exceeded and affiliation refers to social relationships which are established and intensified.
+'Achievement' is when personal standards of excellence are to be met or exceeded and affiliation refers to social relationships which are established and intensified.
 Implicit and explicit retention factors relate to different aspects of the person, but both are important determinants of behavior.

-Previous researches suggested several factors which play pivotal role in employee retention Cappelli (2000).
-The factors which are considered and have direct affect are; career opportunities, work environment, work life balance, Organizational justice, and existing leave policy and organization image.
-Employee are stay and loyal with such organization where employee have value, sense of pride and work to their full potential Cole (2000).
-The reasons to stay employee in organization are organization reward system, growth and development, pay package and work life balance.
+Previous researches suggested several factors which play pivotal role in employee retention, Cappelli (2000).
+The factors which are considered and have direct affect are: career opportunities, work environment, work life balance, organizational justice, and existing leave policy and organization image.
+Employees stay loyal with such organizations where employees have value, sense of pride and work to their full potential, Cole (2000).
+The reasons for staying employees in organization are organization reward system, growth and development, pay package and work life balance.